Quranium/smart-contracts-example/Lottery/README.md

 ---

 ###  `getContractBalance() public view returns (uint)`
-- Returns the total ETH currently held in the contract.
+- Returns the total balance currently held in the contract.

 ---